-Meals on Wheels by ACC
+Meals on Wheels Sacramento County

-100% complete
+68% complete

 $85,000 Goal

-Impact: In 2022, Meals on Wheels by ACC served 595,717 meals to 4,100 seniors aged 60 and above.
+Impact: In 2024, Meals on Wheels by ACC served over 441,455 meals to 4,100 seniors aged 60 and above throughout Sacramento County.

+Our mission is to serve nutritious meals with a friendly smile to seniors in Sacramento County.
 Our motto is, “delivering so much more than a meal,” because sometimes our delivery driver is the only person the seniors see in a day or even a week.
 The drivers provide a smile and a kind word to these isolated seniors.
 They are also trained to look out for changes in the seniors’ health status or other concerns.
 Meals on Wheels volunteers are the heart of our program and serve as caring eyes and ears to help seniors stay at home and live healthier, happier, and safer lives.

 Meals on Wheels by ACC is a non-profit 501(c)(3) organization and led by a volunteer Board of Directors.
 We believe that all seniors should be allowed to continue living at home independently, with dignity and respect.
 We strive to help seniors avoid premature institutional care and improve their quality of life, social well-being, and independence.
+Our vision is to ensure that no senior goes hungry in Sacramento County.

 Giving Activity